andreasz24/Thesis-Artifact/README.md

 Each notebook is self-contained.
 Open any notebook in Google Colab and run all cells top to bottom — the first cell clones this repo and installs dependencies automatically.

-NotebookWhat it doesRuntime1_data_explorationExplores the dataset and creates the train/test split~10s2_xgboostTrains and evaluates the XGBoost baseline~30s3_tabpfnRuns the TabPFN n_estimators experiment~2 min (GPU)4_autogluonRuns the AutoGluon grid search~20 min
+Notebook 1, Data exploration : Explores the dataset, performs preprocessing and creates the train/test split Notebook 2, XGBoost : Trains and evaluates the XGBoost baseline

-TabPFN (notebook 3) requires a free API token from Prior Labs — instructions are in the notebook.
+Notebook 3, TabPFN : Runs the TabPFN estimators experiment (recommended to perform with GPU) (requires a free API token from Prior Labs — instructions are in the notebook.)

-A GPU is recommended for notebook 3: Runtime → Change runtime type → GPU.
+Notebook 4, AutoGluon : performs the AutoGluon grid search experiment

 To run locally instead of Colab:

 bashpip install -r requirements.txt jupyter notebook

 Data